 The Engineering program prepares students to transfer to a four-year institution to pursue a Bachelor of Science degree in Engineering.
 The first four semesters of classes are similar in the various engineering fields.

+An articulation agreement with Texas A&M University facilitates a seamless transition of students into one of the following College of Agriculture and Life Sciences Bachelor of Science degree programs: Biological and Agricultural Engineering or Agricultural Systems Management.

-Students must work closely with a success coach or advisor to select the best options for successfully transitioning to the selected four-year institution.
-An articulation agreement facilitates the transfer of the Associate of Science degree to the bachelor's degree in Biological and Agricultural Engineering at Texas A&M University.
+Students must work closely with a success coach or advisor to select the best options for successfully transitioning to their selected four-year institution.